project-cybersyn/things/README.md

 **WARNING: THIS MOD IS CURRENTLY IN AN ALPHA STATE.
 API SURFACES AND EVENT DEFINITIONS ARE UNSTABLE.
 DO NOT USE IN RELEASE-QUALITY MODS YET.
 YOU HAVE BEEN WARNED!**

+This mod is powered by *black magic*.
+Special thanks goes to the following members of Slytherin House for lending me their spellbooks: protocol_1903, boskid, Bilka, PennyJim

 **Things** provides advanced entity management services to other Factorio mods in the form of a high-level abstraction called a `Thing`.

 Mod authors register their custom entities in `mod-data`, and any time a registered entity is created, it becomes a new Thing.
 Once created, Things are manipulated via a documented remote interface, and provide additional custom events for mods to react to.